Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

 #### Messages

 If you want to print a message as an output to the player, then use the `_print(player, fatal, message_id, extra_args))` function.
+This is important to be able to translate the message into other languages.
+Don't worry if you cannot do this, but make sure that you follow these steps so that someone else can translate it.
+Input the string in the format:
-Input the string in the format: `message_id=  Your message` into the list which is under the `//Translations` comment, under all the other output messages.
+`message_id=  Your message` into the list which is under the `//Translations` comment, under all the other output messages.
 If the message requires variables to be put in (like a number, or player, etc), just use `%s` in the message to stand for that value, it will be taken care of by the rest of the app.
-Also, if the message is an error which should stop the function running, set the `fatal` argument to `true` and it will exit after telling the user what's wrong.
+Also, if the message is for a fatal error which should stop the function running, set the `fatal` argument to `true` and it will exit after telling the user what's wrong.

 *NB: This message will appear in US english.
 If you want to translate for other languages, you need to add the US english **and** your own language's option.*